'Historic' motorbike that passed through North Korean border stolen in Napier

 "It didn't happen anywhere else and it happened in Napier."

-Lee said the bike held a special place in the hearts of the Korean community, which is why he decided to purchase it from Kiwi biker Jo Morgan six months ago.
+Lee said the bike held a special place in the hearts of the Korean community, which is why he decided to purchase it from Kiwi biker Jo Morgan's son's friend six months ago.

 "It's historic, especially to the Korean community.
-This bike was the very first bike that crossed the border from North Korea to South Korea."
+This bike was the very first bike that crossed the border from North Korea to South Korea.

 "The Suzuki belonged to Jo Morgan and she was the one who travelled from North Korea to South Korea on the bike," he said.